OCA/report-print-send/printer_zpl2/README.rst

 Known issues / Roadmap
 ======================

-* Add a button to generate the ir.values for a model
 * Develop a "Designer" view in a separate module, to allow drawing labels with simple mouse clicks/drags

 Bug Tracker